near/docs/docs/2.build/2.smart-contracts/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Welcome!
 [NEAR accounts](../../1.concepts/protocol/account-model.md) can store small apps known as smart contracts.
-In this quick tutorial, we will guide you in creating your first contract in the NEAR **testnet**!
+In this quick tutorial, we will guide you in creating your first contract on the NEAR **testnet**!

 Join us in creating a friendly contract that stores a greeting, and exposes functions to interact with it.